 Your local authority will have specific collection dates for specific waste.
 We will print a calendar of their collection schedule and enclose this for you in your handover pack on your entry date.
 Further copies of the calendar can be found by visiting the local authority’s website.

 Bins should be placed at the side of the road for collection.

 Your new garden will be finished in accordance with the approved Landscaping Plan for your development.
 Prior to construction we will have taken measures to strip away the top soil from the development while construction takes place.
 This top soil will be replaced as each new home is completed.
-We will have rotivated the garden area and prepared it according to the site specification (depending on the landscaping plan) by removing all builders’ rubble and waste and dressing the soil.
-This work is carried out in line with the guidance that the NHBC provide to us through the NHBC Standards.
+We will have rotavated the garden area and prepared it according to the site specification (depending on the landscaping plan) by removing all builders’ rubble and waste and dressing the soil.
+This work is carried out in line with the guidance that the NHBC provides to us through the NHBC Standards.
 These NHBC Standards cover the area of garden which lies within 3 metres of your home.
-Under the NHBC Warranty and Standards we are not responsible for anything outwith 3 metres of your home.
+Under the NHBC Warranty and Standards we are not responsible for anything outwith 3 metres from your home.